-Questions Banks Would Never Ask
+Questions Lakeland Bank Would Never Ask

-There are a series of questions that would make sense for your bank to ask you, but the threat of an intruder can be spotted by how you are contacted and the questions that are asked by the bank representative.
+There are a series of questions that would make sense for your bank to ask you, but the threat of a scammer can be spotted by how you are contacted and the questions that are asked by the bank representative.
 Banks communicate with their customers in a few ways, however it’s not normal for them to send an email or text message that asks you for account information, to call them or to click on a link to avoid any account issues.

-Watch Out for the Red Flags
+Watch Out for Red Flags

-If you receive an email, text or phone call from your bank for any of the information below, it’s a definite red flag.
+If you receive an email, text or phone call from your bank for any of the information below, that is a big red flag.
 It’s better to be safe than sorry so end the call, delete the text, and trash the email, because Banks Never Ask That!
 You may be asked to verify confidential information if you call your bank, but never the other way around.
 If you receive an incoming call from someone claiming to be your bank, hang up and call the number on the back of your card.

-Tips to Help Avoid Falling for these Scams
+Tips to Help Avoid Falling for These Scams